dstine/groovy-person/README.md

 Groovy Person
 =============

-Demonstrates targetd use of Groovy for generating plain domain objects for use in an otherwise Java project.
+Demonstrates targeted use of Groovy for generating plain domain objects for use in an otherwise Java project.